It takes a village

 "It takes a village to raise a child" is a proverb that means that an entire community of people must provide for and interact positively with children for those children to experience and grow in a safe and healthy environment.

 Attributions

-The proverb has been attributed to African cultures.
-In 2016, the USA's National Public Radio (NPR) researched the origins of the proverb but was unable to pinpoint them, although academics said the proverb embodies the spirit of several African cultures.
+The proverb is of unknown origin.
+In 2016, National Public Radio researched the origin of the proverb but was unable to pinpoint them, although some academics said the proverb embodies the spirit of several African cultures.
+The Dictionary of Modern Proverbs found no evidence of African origin of the proverb outside of some general sayings regarding communal cooperation.

-Examples of African societies with proverbs that translate to 'It takes a village ...' include the following: